 To check your engine’s coolant, find your vehicle’s coolant reservoir.
 This small plastic container looks similar to the washer fluid container, and it has a tube connecting it to the radiator.
 Unscrew the cap and take a peek.
 If the substance is rust-colored or has flakes floating on the surface, flush your system and add new coolant.
 If oil can be seen mixing with the substance, it is indicative of a larger problem and should be taken to a repair shop immediately.

 If you see anything else that looks suspicious or aren’t quite sure what you’re looking at, contact us at Inter-Tech to take a look.
-Our team of experts has everything they need to make sound, knowledgable decisions to protect your vehicle all at your local Omaha body shop
+Our team of experts has everything they need to make sound, knowledgeable decisions to protect your vehicle all at your local Omaha body shop

 2. Make Sure Your Wipers are in Working Order